 - Vendor technology fees: Quantifying the ROI from management vendors can illuminate new opportunities for using technology to its highest potential.

-- Maintenance schedules: Unoptimized maintenance schedules, or lack of investment in preventive maintenance, can drive up costs.
+- Maintenance schedules: Unoptimized maintenance schedules, or lack of investment in preventative maintenance, can drive up costs.

 With so many leakage points in the average facility management budget, stakeholders can leverage work order management as a bottleneck to capture unnecessary spend.
 By widening the scope of view to include all of the costs associated with work orders, facility stakeholders can uncover opportunities to control maintenance spend.